swathij943/tinyapp/README.md

 !["Page to create new short URl"](https://github.com/swathij943/tinyapp/blob/master/docs/newURLpage.PNG)

-*Specific short URL page where user owns the short URL*

 *For a more in depth look at TinyApp, and to create your own short links, I encourage you to give it a try!*